motiz88/canvas-to-tiff/README.md

         // buffer is ArrayBuffer with the TIFF file });

+Setting an error handler (before calling other operations):

+    CanvasToTIFF.setErrorHandler(myErrorHandlerFunc);

-IMPORTANT: As with with ordinary canvas, cross-origin resource sharing (CORS) requirements must be fulfilled.
+**NOTE:** As with with ordinary canvas, cross-origin resource sharing (CORS) requirements must be fulfilled.